-‘The Voice’ Season 12 Ratings Down: Miley Cyrus & Gwen Stefani To Blame?
+‘The Voice’ Season 12 Ratings Down: Miley Cyrus And Gwen Stefani To Blame?

 The Voice returned to NBC with much fanfare for Season 12 on February 27 but didn’t manage to pull in as many viewers as Season 11’s debut, and fans think Gwen Stefani replacing Miley Cyrus and her serious PDA with Blake Shelton may be to blame.

-According to reports, The Voice struggled when it came to bringing in as many viewers as tuned in to see Miley and Alicia Keys join the panel alongside Blake and Adam Levine back in September, as Deadline reported that The Voice’s Season 12 premiere ratings were 9 percent lower than the Season 11 premiere.
+According to reports, The Voice struggled when it came to bringing in as many viewers as tuned in to see Miley and Alicia Keys join the panel alongside Blake and Adam Levine back in September, as Deadline reported that The Voice’s Season 12 premiere ratings were nine percent lower than the Season 11 premiere.

 Yahoo! also confirmed that the opener’s ratings slipped compared to last season’s premiere which saw Miley and Alicia make their debuts, noting that the first episode of Season 12 which saw Stefani return “marked the competition’s fourth straight demo decline for a premiere,” though the singing show was still the most watched on Monday night in terms of ratings.